How to Spot a Phishing Email – Useful Tips

 • Request for immediate action

-The message includes a call to action, urging the recipient to click on a link to verify their bank account information.
-Legitimate companies typically do not ask for sensitive information or request immediate action via email (or text messages).
+The message includes a call to action, urging the recipient to click on a hyperlink to verify their bank account information.
+Legitimate companies typically do not request immediate action via email (or text messages).

 • Suspicious link

-The email contains a link labeled “Verify Account.”
-While the text of the link seems legitimate, hovering over it (without clicking) would likely reveal a URL that does not correspond to the official website of the supposed sender.
+The email contains a hyperlink labeled “Verify Account.”
+While the text of it seems legitimate, hovering over it (without clicking) would likely reveal a URL that does not correspond to the official website of the supposed sender.

 • Generic greeting

-By carefully analyzing the content of an email, including the sender’s address, links, and attachments, you can better protect yourself from phishing attacks.
+By carefully analyzing the content of an email, including the sender’s address and attachments, you can better protect yourself from attacks.
 Always remain vigilant and verify the authenticity of communications before responding or clicking on any elements.

 5 Techniques to protect yourself from phishing